-8. Curriculum vitae consisting of (in this order): Name and contact information; educational history; employment history; short (50 word) description of research interests; up to 5 publications related to current research; up to 5 additional publications; up to 10 presentations; and up to 250 words on relevant experience and other important activities (up to 250 words).
+8. Curriculum vitae consisting of (in this order): Name and contact information; educational history; employment history; short (50 word) description of research interests; up to 5 publications related to current research; up to 5 additional publications; up to 10 presentations; and up to 250 words on relevant experience and other important activities.

 9. Letter of reference.
 One (1) letter of reference is required from a scholar in the field.
 The letter should comment on the value and feasibility of the project.
 The name, institutional affiliation and relationship of the referee to the applicant (if any) must be included in the application.
 Contact information for your referee must be provided on the ASCSA online application that is described below.
 Recommendations are due on the same date as the deadline for applications, unless otherwise noted.
 Upon submission of the online application, recommenders will be sent an automated email about how to submit their letters of recommendation.
 Or, applicants may choose to send the request at any time by clicking the "Send Request Now" button on the online application form.
 Recommenders will be asked to upload their letters via the online application system.
 However, it is also acceptable for recommenders to submit letters directly to this email address: firstname.lastname@example.org.
 All recommendations are confidential.

 10. Expected contributions to and impact on the Wiener Laboratory and the ASCSA community.Apply Now

 1. What is the intellectual merit of the proposed activity?